National Museum Publishing Seminar, Graham School, University of Chicago

 August 11, 2021

-In this lightning round, I will walk through two specific examples from issue 6.2.
-In each case, I will discuss the choice of image in relation to the content of the article, walking through the options we explored and what we finally used, along with their pros and cons.
-I will then articulate what we have discussed as a nascent policy for selecting and cropping images for these header details, and I will close by inviting attendees into our institutional conversation about the role/relative value of artwork details as design elements and how we might mitigate a sense of visual violence for details that necessarily include bodies.
+In this lightning round, I analyzed the choice of image in relation to the content of the article, walking through the options we explored and what we finally used, along with their pros and cons.
+I then discussed our nascent policy for selecting and cropping images for these header details, and I will close by inviting attendees into our institutional conversation about the role/relative value of artwork details as design elements and how we might mitigate a sense of visual violence for details that necessarily include bodies.